Toploye: History

+The first settlers were transported by Soimonov from the Nizhny Novgorod and Simbirsk governorates.
+In 1811, the village was called Soymonovo, Yekaterinino.
+The first street was built at the lake Tyoploye (lit. 'warm'), so from the 1820s the village began to be called by its current name.
+In 1834, a stone church was built and consecrated in the name of the Descent of the Holy Spirit with a chapel in the name of the Archangel Michael (now it is an architectural monument).

+In the autumn of 1905, the village was burned down by a militant group of Malaya Serdoba peasants who had long-standing accounts with the Gagarins, who, according to their belief, seized their land, granted to the ancestors of the peasants in 1699 by Peter the Great.
+The rich Gagarin's archive was destroyed by fire.

 Description

 In the village on January 1, 2022 - 210 households, a 300-seat house of culture, a 150-seat primary school, a paramedic-obstetric station, a school stadium, a shop, historical and cultural monuments: a monument to fellow countrymen who died during the Great Patriotic War, a monument to the victims of the famine of 1933, the Mikhailo-Arkhangelsk Church, 4 ponds.
-7 streets: Zazhigina (central), Kuzyatovka, Chuvarleevka, Kozina, Orlovka, Mira, Molodezhnaya.
+7 streets: Zazhigina (central), Kuzyatovka, Chuvarleyevka, Kozina, Orlovka, Mira, Molodezhnaya.
 On April 18, 2020, cellular communication presented by Tele2 appeared for the first time in the village.

 Incidents

 As a result of the shooting that occurred on May 8, 2019, 2 people were killed, two more were injured.